Resonite-Community-Projects/accesslistmanager/README.md

 at least create one Disnake Cog class and add it in the `__init__.py` file of the `commands` folder.
 By default the database sqlalchemy session and the neos client are passed as the second and third parameter.
 Check the class `commands.searchuser.SearchUser` as an example.

+## Database migration

+When updating the database schema a migration should be added with the commande `alembic revision --autogenerate -m "message"`.